agrafix/Spock/docs/README.md

 Install Node 22 and the [browser build prerequisites](../examples/browser/README.md) too.
-The script uses separate Cabal build directories for seven native libraries and `Spock-api-ghcjs`.
+The script uses separate Cabal build directories for seven native libraries and the two browser packages, `Spock-api-ghcjs` and `Spock-browser`.
 It links their exact versions locally and checks the output.
 Available dependency documentation links to versioned Hackage pages.
 Existing directories for older versions are retained.
 Review and commit the generated `docs/reference` files along with the source change; the existing Pages